open-mpi/ompi/orte/mca/iof/README.txt

 to collect the stdout from any of the ranks.
 Obviously the second subscriber says the same thing but for stderr.
 The third subscriber is for receving data from stdin and sending it out to rank 0 of the job.
-Notice the mask=ff which means compare cellid,jobid,vpid when addressing where the data goes.
+Notice the mask=ff which means compare jobid,vpid when addressing where the data goes.

 The first endpoint is created by a call to pull by the rmgr.
 After